purdue-onchip/gds2Para/README.md

 ## Developers
 All software is under active development without any notices regarding the timing of nature of updates.
 Contributions are welcome through forking and [pull requests](https://github.com/purdue-onchip/gds2Para/pulls).
 Please direct all questions, bug reports, and issues relating to this repository to the primary maintainer:
-* [Michael Hayashi](mailto:mhayashi@purdue.edu?subject=Inquiry%20for%20gdsii-interface), Graduate Research Assistant, School of ECE, Purdue University
+* [Dan Jiao](mailto:djiao@purdue.edu?subject=Inquiry%20for%20gds2Para), Synopsys Professor of ECE, Elmore Family School of ECE, Purdue University

 Developers:
-* Michael Hayashi, Graduate Research Assistant, School of ECE, Purdue University
+* [Michael Hayashi](mailto:mhayashi@purdue.edu?subject=Inquiry%20for%20gdsii-interface), Former Graduate Research Assistant, Elmore Family School of ECE, Purdue University
-* Li Xue, Graduate Research Assistant, School of ECE, Purdue University
+* Dr. Li Xue, Former Graduate Research Assistant, Elmore Family School of ECE, Purdue University
-* Shuzhan Sun, Graduate Research Assistant, School of ECE, Purdue University
+* Dr. Shuzhan Sun, Former Graduate Research Assistant, Elmore Family School of ECE, Purdue University

 Many thanks are owed to the project sponsors for making the development of this software possible: